akshitkumar450/user-Auth/README.md

-# user auth with uploading imaged with multer
+# user authentication with uploading images with multer